 - Click and drag the slider in the SCORE RANGE section to include or exclude clusters from the

 - Check the checkbox of one or more risk models in the MODELS section to apply it to the view.

 Models that are unchecked are not applied to the data.

-- Click a product type in the PRODUCTS section to filter the data for futures, spreads and strategies, or equity-index options instruments.
+- Click a product type in the PRODUCTS section to filter the data.

 In the data selection panel, you can enter an ORDER ID to search for clusters that contain that ID.
 The search